magland/magland-fwam-2023/slides.md

 - Jupyter, Google Colab, etc.
 - **Pros**: reproducible, self-documenting, interactive
-- Shareable on github, but only for static rendering of output cells (there exist systems for rendering interactive outputs, but they have limitations)
+- Shareable on github, but only for static rendering of output cells
+- There are other systems for rendering interactive outputs, but they have limitations
-- **Cons**: Requires a running backend, Limited ability to share interactive visualizations, Cluttered by code, etc.
+- **Cons**: Requires a running backend, Cluttered by code, etc.

 ---